Promoting Fairness through Hyperparameter Optimization: Abstract

 \section{Abstract}

 Considerable research effort has been guided towards algorithmic fairness but real-world adoption of bias reduction techniques is still scarce.
-Existing methods are either metric- or model-specific, require access to sensitive attributes at inference time, or carry high development and deployment costs.
-This work explores, in the context of a real-world fraud detection application, the unfairness that emerges from traditional ML model development, and how to mitigate it with a simple and easily deployed intervention: fairness-aware hyperparameter optimization (HO).
-We propose and evaluate fairness-aware variants of three popular HO algorithms: Fair Random Search, Fair TPE, and Fairband\footnote{This paper is an extension of Cruz~\etal~\citep{cruz2020banditbased}.}.
-Our method enables practitioners to adapt pre-existing business operations to accommodate fairness objectives in a frictionless way and with controllable fairness-accuracy trade-offs.
-Additionally, it can be coupled with existing bias reduction techniques to tune their hyperparameters.
-We validate our approach on a real-world bank account opening fraud use case, as well as on three datasets from the fairness literature.
-Results show that, without extra training cost, it is feasible to find models with 111\% average fairness increase and just 6\% decrease in predictive accuracy, when compared to standard fairness-blind HO.
+Existing methods are either metric- or model-specific, require access to sensitive attributes at inference time, or carry high development or deployment costs.
+This work explores the unfairness that emerges when optimizing ML models solely for predictive performance, and how to mitigate it with a simple and easily deployed intervention: fairness-aware hyperparameter optimization (HO).
+We propose and evaluate fairness-aware variants of three popular HO algorithms: Fair Random Search, Fair TPE, and Fairband.
+We validate our approach on a real-world bank account opening fraud case-study, as well as on three datasets from the fairness literature.
+Results show that, without extra training cost, it is feasible to find models with 111\% mean fairness increase and just 6\% decrease in performance when compared with fairness-blind HO.